Sights in the Baltic resort of Binz on Rügen

 Binz sights like back then

 For us, Binz is the epitome of a seaside resort as it may have looked in the 19th century: sophisticated with villas, but also with rows of beach chairs in which bathers can make themselves comfortable.
-Only that they no longer jump into the floods in knee-length swimsuits or wear bathing caps with ruffles.
-The current swimwear exposes the illusion of a past epoch that is open to our eyes and takes us back to the present day.
+Only that these are no longer in knee length Swimsuits jump into the water or wear bathing caps with ruffles.
+The current swimwear exposes the illusion of a bygone era that is open to our eyes and takes us back to the present day.
 For a few hours, however, we indulge in this fantasy and experience it Beach tourism from yesteryear in Binz.
+Discover more Beach vacation travel destinations here.

 Arrival by plane, train or bus